 Reduce Work in Progress (WIP)

 Too much WIP clogs your workflow and increases cycle time.
-Focusing on fewer tasks at once allows your team to complete work faster and with fewer errors.
+Adding WIP limits means focusing on fewer tasks at once.
+That way, your team can complete work faster and with fewer errors.

 Adopt Smaller Batches and Leverage the S.P.I.D.R.
 Technique